canfar/openstack-sandbox/CANFAR2OpenStack.md

 $ sudo apt-get install libguestfs
 ```

 It is also necessary to install a boot loader.
 We went with **extlinux** which is a version of the **SYSLINUX** bootloader for **EXT** partitions.
-GRUB could work too, although required more work for SL5 images.
+GRUB could work too, although it requires more work for SL5 images.
 Install it with:
 ```
 $ sudo apt-get install extlinux
 ```